iviecomarti/Hexagons_QuPath/README.md

 I hope that those scripts could be usefull for you all!

-If you use it, I would highly appreciate you to cite this repository
+If you use it, please cite this repository:

 Vieco-Martí I., Hexagons_QuPath (https://github.com/iviecomarti/Hexagons_QuPath) Date released: 2023-03-12

+I would higly appreciate you

 Best,